jdeath/FreeIntvDiscreteButtons/README.md

 ### Notes
 Happy playing!
 You can only hit 1 key at a time.
 For instance, if playing "Night Stalker" you have to release the disk for a split second in order to fire.

+### Coleco
+You can also do the same for Colecovision cores as the controllers are so similar.
+The default blueMSX core allows button assignment, so no need to compile a new one.
+I did find GearColeco works better, and you need to compile that yourself